dymmond/databasez/docs/connections-and-transactions.md

     Be careful when setting up the `url` or `config`.
 You can use one or the other but not both at the same time.

+!!!
+Warning
+    `full_isolation` is not mature and shouldn't be used in production code.

 **Attributes***